iisys-sns/vad/README.md

 }
 ```

-If you do not want do configure it manually and; have NetworkManager; currently connected to an wifi network; and; `wpa_supplicant` is used, you can execute this command:
+If you do not want do configure it manually and; have NetworkManager; currently connected to an wifi network; and; `wpa_supplicant` is used, you can execute this command.
+Be aware that this is only a workaround.

 ```sh
 vad up -i
 ```

-If you have any problems, use `vad down` it will (usually) rollback all changes from `vad up`.
+If you have any problems, use `vad down` it will rollback all changes from `vad up`.

 First use: